mesosphere-backup/mesos-cli/debugging.md

 # Debugging tasks on mesos

+- Nothing's going on!
+I don't understand!

+    You should check out what's going on with your cluster:

+        mesos events

+    This will output all the events that occurring in your cluster (the leading master and all slaves).

 - What is happening with my task?

     To get a listing of the running tasks on your mesos cluster: